seoyeonch/Computational/01_Electronic_Structure_DFT/WSe2_monolayer_2H_vs_1T/calc/2H/03_kconv/README_run.md

-Purpose:
-k-point mesh convergence test to ensure sufficient Brillouin zone sampling.
+Performs a k-point mesh convergence test to ensure sufficient Brillouin zone sampling for total energy accuracy.

-Notes:
-The converged k-point mesh was used consistently for final relaxation and electronic structure calculations.
+The converged mesh is used consistently in subsequent calculations.